IP-DND-Resources/Entomear-Species/Arachnomear.md

 :
 As an Arachnomear, you have these special traits.

 **Arachnid Limbs** You have a Climb Speed equal to your Speed.
 You can use your Climb Speed to move in any direction on vertical surfaces and ceilings.
-You must use 4 of your limbs to remain attached to any surface you are climbing.
+You must use 4 of your limbs (legs and arms) to remain attached to any surface you are climbing while not moving.

 You gain Advantage on Strength (Athletics) checks to climb any surface.

-You are considered to have an additional limb for the purpose of climbing or holding on to a tiny object.
-This bonus increases to two hands once you reach character level 5.
+You are considered to have an additional limb for the purpose of climbing or holding a tiny object.
+This increases to two limbs once you reach character level 5.

 **Creep:** You have proficiency in the Stealth skill.
 When you reach character level 3, you gain the ability to hide more effectively while climbing.
 While you are Climbing, you have advantage on Dexterity (Stealth) checks to avoid detection.